jasonniebauer/Nmap-Cheatsheet/README.md

 # Nmap Cheat Sheet
-Reference guide for the scanning networks with Nmap.
+Reference guide for scanning networks with Nmap.

 **Table of Contents**
 1. [What is Nmap?](#what-is-nmap)